DanielCech/StylesheetHelper/README.md

 [Homebrew](https://brew.sh) is a favorite package manager for Mac:

-This is prefered installation method.
+This is the preferred installation method.
 For installation type in your shell:
 ```bash
 $ brew install DanielCech/scripts/codetemplater
 ```